Serbian Progressive Party: 2020–2022: Supermajority in the National Assembly

-In January 2020, Vučić announced that the electoral threshold would be lowered to 3 per cent.
-Critics saw this as a way that SNS would allow the "controlled opposition" to enter the National Assembly.
-SNS announced in February 2020 that it would take part under the "For Our Children" banner in the 2020 parliamentary election, stating that more than 50 per cent of its ballot list would be comprised young people.
-The SNS-led ballot list was headed over to the Republic Electoral Commission (RIK) on 5 March, although the government postponed the election on 16 March due to the beginning of the COVID-19 pandemic in Serbia.
+In January 2020, Vučić announced that the electoral threshold would be lowered to 3 percent.
+Critics saw this as a way that SNS would allow the alleged "controlled opposition" to enter the National Assembly.
+SNS announced in February 2020 that it would take part under the "For Our Children" banner in the 2020 parliamentary election, stating that more than 50 percent of its ballot list would be comprised young people.
+The SNS-led ballot list was sent over to the Republic Electoral Commission (RIK) on 5 March, although the government postponed the election on 16 March due to the beginning of the COVID-19 pandemic in Serbia.
 Initially supposed to be held on 26 April, the election was postponed to 21 June 2020.
 In the same month, the anti-government protests which began in December 2018, formally ended in March 2020 due to the COVID-19 pandemic.
-The Alliance for Serbia (SzS), the major opposition alliance, announced that it would boycott the election, claiming that the elections "would not be free and fair".
-Freedom House stated in May 2020 that it labelled Serbia as a hybrid regime, citing alleged "increased state capture, abuse of power, and terror tactics" by Vučić.
+The Alliance for Serbia (SzS), the major opposition alliance, announced that it would boycott the election, claiming that the elections would not be free and fair.
+Freedom House labelled Serbia as a hybrid regime in May 2020, citing alleged "increased state capture, abuse of power, and terror tactics" by Vučić.
 In June 2020, newspaper Danas reported that SNS had over 800,000 members.

-In the parliamentary election, the SNS-led coalition won a supermajority of 188 seats; alongside SNS, the SPS–JS coalition and the Serbian Patriotic Alliance (SPAS) only crossed the electoral threshold.
-Vučić described it as "historical moment".
+In the parliamentary election, the SNS-led coalition won a supermajority of 188 seats; ignoring minority parties, SNS, the SPS–JS coalition, and the Serbian Patriotic Alliance (SPAS) only crossed the electoral threshold.
+Vučić described it as a "historical moment".
 Journalist Milenko Vasović saw the SNS election campaign as a promotion of Vučić and not the party itself.
 Simultaneously, a provincial election was held in Vojvodina in which SNS also won a supermajority of 76 seats.
 CeSID concluded that the election was met with "minimum democratic standards", while OSCE characterised that the election was met with political polarisation.
-Bieber described it as a pyrrhic victory for SNS, and noted that the incoming legislation would not include opposition parties.
-Although, journalist Patrick Kingsley stated that the election could allow "for greater momentum in peace talks with Kosovo".
-After gaining a supermajority in the National Assembly, the Government of Serbia submitted a constitutional amendment regarding judiciary.
-In early July 2020, a series of protests and riots against Vučić and the announced tightening of measures due to the spread of COVID-19 began in Belgrade.
+Bieber described it as a pyrrhic victory for SNS and noted that the incoming legislation would not include opposition parties.
+Journalist Patrick Kingsley stated that the election could allow "for greater momentum in peace talks with Kosovo".

+After gaining a supermajority in the National Assembly, the government of Serbia submitted a constitutional amendment regarding judiciary.
+In early July 2020, a series of protests and riots against the government and the announced tightening of measures due to the spread of COVID-19 began in Belgrade.
 It was reported that demonstrators took a peaceful approach in the protests, although that a group of far-right demonstrators also stormed the building of the National Assembly; the police shortly after cleared the building, although the clashes continued outside.
-The government responded by taking a violent approach towards the protests.
+The government responded by taking a violent approach towards the demonstrators.
 The protests lasted until the first constitutive session of the post-2020 election legislation, which occurred on 3 August 2020.
 After the first constitutive session, the SNS parliamentary group changed its name to "Aleksandar Vučić – For Our Children".
-In September 2020, it was announced that SNS had around 750,000 members.
 Prime Minister Brnabić was re-elected in October 2020, while her new cabinet was mostly composed of members of SNS, SPS, and SPAS.
 The National Assembly adopted the proposal for constitutional changes in December 2020.